kubedb/cli/docs/guides/elasticsearch/overview.md

  - `spec.doNotPause` tells KubeDB operator that if this CRD object is deleted, it should be automatically reverted.
 This should be set to `true` for production databases to avoid accidental deletion.
  - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
 This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
 If no storage spec is given, an `emptyDir` is used.

 KubeDB operator watches for `Elasticsearch` objects using Kubernetes api.
 When a `Elasticsearch` object is created, KubeDB operator will create a new StatefulSet and two ClusterIP Service with the matching name.
 KubeDB operator will also create a governing service for StatefulSets with the name `kubedb`, if one is not already present.
-If [RBAC is enabled](/docs/guides/rbac.md), a ClusterRole, ServiceAccount and ClusterRoleBinding with the matching tpr name will be created and used as the service account name for the corresponding StatefulSet.
+If [RBAC is enabled](/docs/guides/rbac.md), a ClusterRole, ServiceAccount and ClusterRoleBinding with the matching crd name will be created and used as the service account name for the corresponding StatefulSet.

 ```console